 As per Q4 2021, 3.6 billion people are using Facebook actively around the world, and 1 billion people are using Instagram.
 While there might be some overlap between the two social media channels, you can’t ignore the fact that over half of the world’s population uses social media regularly.

-If you’re looking to put your organization out there with more impact and expose your job ads to a larger audience, social media is a promising way to go.
+Social media is a promising way to go if you’re looking to put your organization out there with more impact and expose your job ads to a larger audience.

 2. Endless Possibilities for Targeting

 If you put out a job ad for a Java developer on LinkedIn, it is likely to be read by the people who are looking for this specific role.
 But what about everyone else who matches the requirements but isn’t actively searching for a new job?
 Your job ads will not reach them.

 One of the advantages of social media job ads is that users are exposed to your vacancies, whether they’re passive or active job seekers.
 Moreover, using the personal data users left when they created the social media account, you can use this information to target them based on their location, age, and interest, among other categories.

 With social media job ads, you get all the targeting options you would with standard ads for a product or service.
 This type of HR marketing lets you create laser-targeted job vacancies that reach just the right kind of candidates that you want to hire for your open roles.